 1. In Spain, branches in remote (or sparsely populated) areas to facilitate access to credit and combat social exclusion in communities of less than 10,000 inhabitants.
 In Portugal, branches in low-income, small or isolated regions, such as the Azores and Madeira.
 In Argentina, we have financial inclusion branches and remote agents in the marginal environment of Buenos Aires and vulnerable communities.
 In Poland, ATMs in municipalities where there is no Santander branch or partner point of sale.
-In Uruguay, 3 mobile branches have been installed in the country since 2020 to reach areas with low levels of banking penetration.
+In Uruquay, 3 mobile branches have been installed in the country since 2020 to reach areas with low levels of banking penetration.
 2. Agreements with Correos Cash in Spain, partnerships with retailers such as Oxxo or 7Eleven in Mexico, and agreements with third parties in Uruguay (e.g. Abitab, Red Pagos).
 3. In Poland, we included the Cashless Poland programme to promote the use of payment terminals in localities where the use of digital media is low and the use of our associated Partners Outlets.
 In Chile we included Mas Lucas.
-4. In some countries, we have basic bank accounts that go beyond regulation in orter to serve the bottom of the pyramid.
+4. In some countries, we have basic bank accounts that go beyond regulation in order to serve the bottom of the pyramid.
 For example, the Cuenta Life in Chile or the no-fee account for vulnerable customers in Spain.
 5. In several countries we have value propositions aimed at the elderly.
-For example, tailor-made products for retirees in Mexico and Argentina, services such as Her X to key programmes for vulnerable customers manage defate & Now in Portugal, we have financing programmes to help pound the UK to support seniors who need to be cared for.
-6. We have programmes for vulnerable groups to relieve their mortgage debts.
+For example, tailor-made products for retirees in Mexico and Argentina, services such as Here & Now in Portugal to help seniors with limited digital skills, or third-party access initiatives in the UK to support seniors who need to be cared for.
+6. We have programmes in many countries to help people with debt problems.
+In Portugal, we have the Iris programme to help customers manage defaults.
+In the UK, we help vulnerable customers get out of arrears with self-service tools and direct financial assistance, and in Spain, we have financing programmes for vulnerable groups to relieve their mortgage debts.
 7. In Spain, the bank participates in the Social Housing Fund, which facilitates renting for people on low income.
 It also has affordable rental housing.
-In the US, we lend to small or spain, we lend to SMEs at their risk limit; in the US, we lend to small businesses operating in low- and moderate-income communities; in Argentina, we leved to entrepreneurs with low credit his
+In the US, as part of its Inclusive Communities plan, Santander provides low-interest mortgages and mortgage insurance for low-income homebuyers.
+8. We have initiatives to help groups with difficulties in accessing credit; among them, in Spain, we lend to SMEs at their risk limit; in the US, we lend to small businesses operating in low- and moderate-income communities; in Argentina, we lend to entrepreneurs with low credit histories.
+In Mexico, special credit programmes are offered to people at the bottom of the pyramid.